VariantSync/Vatras/src/CC.lagda.md

                              -- Thus, we simplify the step-by-step-proof to the only reasoning necessary.
 ...                          | false = CC₂→CC-left-toNaryConfig r c₂

-open import Data.List.Properties renaming (map-compose to mapl-∘)
+open import Data.List.Properties renaming (map-∘ to mapl-∘)

 -- Curiously, the proof is easier for choices than for artifacts.
 -- For some reason it was really hard to just prove the application of the induction hypothesis over all subtrees for Artifacts.